Code-Institute-Submissions/Dermomurphy-MS4-DJ-ecomSite_MayResub/README.md

 MS4 Final Project for Code Institute.
 NearRocks Craft Beer Store is an online store to purchase Craft Beers mainly from Ireland but also Craft beers from USA and UK.
 The user can select the type and style of the beer they desire to purchase.
 They can login the the website account to see their purchased items.
 Their is also a recent news section or posts from the website host.
-A user can use their own email to signup or use Gihub socail platform to sign into the app.
+A user can use their own email to signup or use Github social platform to sign into the app.
 The Admin can create, read, update and delete posts and Beers and Breweries in the django administration section.
 The pages are designed to be responsive with a masonary feel on the items and news post sections.
 A customer can easily see their added quantities in the shopping bag and checkout their items for delivery.